Speaker Guidelines: MDM Summit Europe

 We will be issuing the call for speakers for our 2021 conference in April 2021.
 If you would like to be informed when we have published this please e-mail email@example.com and mention which conference you would like to receive the call for speakers for.

 If you would like to get some initial feedback before officially submitting please e-mail firstname.lastname@example.org the following information: Session Title, 100-150 Word Description, 3 Bullet points on the key learning points & 100-150 Word Biography.

 To give you some guidance of what to expect you can view the 2020 Call for Speakers below as the 2021 format will be similar to this.

 For information on sponsorship opportunities including sponsored speaking sessions please contact email@example.com

-The Master Data Management Summit, Europe will focus on all aspects of master data management (MDM)– from beginning an MDM initiative, improving and sustaining an existing MDM program to extending your MDM program to prepare for next-generation data domains such as Big Data, Social, Mobile and Real-Time Information.
+The Master Data Management Summit Europe, which is co-located with the Data Governance Conference Europe, will focus on all aspects of Master Data Management – from beginning an MDM initiative, improving and sustaining an existing MDM program to extending your MDM program to prepare for next-generation data domains such as Big Data, Social, Mobile and Real-Time Information.
 “More Digital Transformation Programs Get Their Direction from the MDM Summit than Anywhere Else”